← All articles

 Is it safe to run Claude Code autonomously?

 Yes.
-Each autonomous run executes in its own Docker container with its own filesystem, network namespace, and process space.
-There are no conflicts between agents — no shared ports, no shared node_modules, no shared lock files.
-With manual Docker or Docker Sandboxes, you manage parallel runs yourself.
-With Trimo, parallel pipelines are built in — you dispatch multiple runs from the dashboard and each gets its own isolated container and git branch.
+Each run gets its own container — separate filesystem, network, process space.
+No shared ports, no shared node_modules, no conflicts.
+With manual Docker or Docker Sandboxes you coordinate parallel runs yourself.
+With Trimo, parallel pipelines are built in.

-What happens if the autonomous agent makes a mistake?
+What happens if the agent makes a mistake?

-With any Docker-based approach, the mistake is contained within the container.
+The mistake is contained within the container.
 Your host system is unaffected.
-With Trimo specifically, every change the agent makes is auto-committed to a feature branch.
-Nothing reaches your main branch without your explicit approval.
-You review diffs in the dashboard, request changes with follow-up prompts, and merge only when satisfied.
-If an agent goes completely off track, you stop the run — the branch captures exactly what happened, and you can start a new run with adjusted instructions.
+With Trimo, every change is saved to a feature branch — nothing reaches main without your explicit approval.
+If an agent goes off track, stop the run.
+The branch captures what happened, and you can start a new run with better instructions.

 Does autonomous mean the agent works without any input?

 Autonomous means unattended execution of a single task.
-You still write the prompt that defines what the agent should do, review the output when it finishes, and iterate with follow-up instructions if needed.
-The agent handles the coding work — reading files, writing code, running tests, fixing errors, committing changes — without requiring you to watch or interact during execution.
-You manage the workflow; the agent does the implementation.
-Think of it like delegating a well-scoped task to a junior developer: you define the work, they execute it, you review the result.
+You still write the prompt, review the output, and iterate.
+The agent handles the coding — reading files, writing code, running tests, committing — without requiring you to watch.
+You define the work; the agent executes it; you review the result.